 Seminar in Cognitive Science: Mind and Society

 Introduction to Course

-Approach: How can cognitive science help us to answer these questions?
+Approach: How can cognitive science and philosophy help us to answer these questions?

 Thagard: Why cognitive science needs philosophy and vice versa.